 - think it through first – what will happen where?
 What tools or equipment will be required?
-Make sure that tools and containers are where they’ll be wanted.
+Make sure that tools and containers are placed where they’ll be wanted.
 Where will each task take place?
 Do you have a good place to put lots of hot jars?

 - plan for the volume – be sure you have big enough pots, sufficient burner space, enough jars, to handle the tomatoes you’ll have on hand.
-Our current equipment limits us to 4 half-bushels of tomatoes for sauce plus another half-bushel for oven-roasted tomato paste.
+Our current equipment limits us to 4 half-bushels of tomatoes for sauce plus another half-bushel for tomato paste.
 In order to make more sauce, we’d need more pots and more burner space.
 That might happen next year!

 - make it comfortable – we can’t control the weather, but we had a shade umbrella up for the outdoor crew, and lots of chairs.

 - stockpile supplies and tools – have ingredients ready.
 Set out lots of jars and lids, canning tools, clean towels and aprons, trivets, spoons, and the like.
 Put a trash bag somewhere handy – you’ll need it.
 NOTE: get a good canning ladle.
 You want one that holds a lot, has pouring spouts, and a hook so it can rest on the pot without sliding in.

 - be ready for minor boo-boos – it’s almost inevitable that someone’s going to nick a finger; have first aid supplies on hand and conveniently located.
 And then have jobs appropriate for the wounded: no blood in the jars, please!

 - supply gloves – tomatoes are acidic.
 If you spend hours handling them, your hands might suffer.
 Have gloves available – especially important in case of nicks or scrapes.